fnik9801/fnik9801.github.io-original-/chipotleseminar.md

 permalink: /chipotleseminar/
 ---

 Chipotle Seminar is the informal probability seminar for the Northwestern math department.
+We meet in Lunt 102 at noon on the scheduled dates.
 [A list of recommended papers can be found here](https://drive.google.com/drive/folders/1SgrFx4xFzsO_y8zJdIfwm8mqUqwhj9FA?usp=sharing)

 ### Schedule